(Updated September 7, 2017)

-If a union were formed, what would happen to graduate student assistants’ pay and benefits while the collective bargaining agreement is being negotiated?
+If a union were formed, what would happen to graduate student assistants’ stipends and benefits while the collective bargaining agreement is being negotiated?

-Typically, there would be no increases in pay or enhancements to benefits during negotiations because as a general rule, wages and benefits will be subject to bargaining and could not be changed without mutual agreement of the university and the union.
+Typically, there would be no increases in stipends or enhancements to benefits during negotiations because as a general rule, such matters will be subject to bargaining and could not be changed without mutual agreement of the university and the union.